uoftgasa/uoftgasa.github.io/markdown/index.md

 These two courses are the research component of the first year of the [direct entry](#direct-entry-vs-standard-phd) PhD program.
 Students must enrol in AST1501Y on [ACORN](acorn.utoronto.ca) in their first semester of the program, and the course continues until the end of the winter semester (the end of April).
 Students subsequently enrol in AST1500Y (also through [ACORN](acorn.utoronto.ca)) which takes them through until the end of August.
 Both courses are similar in both structure and requirements, but AST1500Y has a shorter timeline because students are expected to be more familiar with the department and will no longer have other [courses](#courses) or [teaching](#teaching) obligations.
 The courses have class discussion components, which are used to develop their research skills.
 The list below outlines all of the components and requirements of the two courses.

-- Identify a supervisor
+- **Identify a supervisor**
+	- *Deadline*:
 		- AST1501Y: by the end of October
 		- AST1500Y: by the second week of May
-- Submit a projec
+- Submit a project propoal

 Both courses begin with the identification of a supervisor.
 The deadline to do this for AST1501Y is the end of October, and students will receive short presentations in the fall from faculty members taking on students about potential projects.
 Once a supervisor has been found, the student works with their supervisor to create a detailed outline the project, which they will write up in a project proposal of 3-4 pages, including a